 Disadvantages of Belief in Religions:

-1. Misinterpretation: As most of the scriptures are written a long ago, it is hard to know what the person exactly wanted to tell his fellow people.
-If he had made a rule, it could be possible he had something else in mind and today, we can misinterpret it and say that this thing about this religion is bad.
+1. Misinterpretation: As most of the scriptures are written a long time ago, it is hard to know what the person exactly wanted to tell his fellow people.
+If he had made a rule, it could be possible he had something else in mind, and today, we can misinterpret it and say that this thing about this religion is bad.

 2. Time: Most of the rules are based on the situation a few hundreds or thousands of years ago.
 Socioeconomic conditions during the time between have changed tremendously, so some people find it very hard to cope with the old traditions and rules.

-4. Competition: There is a race going on amongst nearly all the religions of the word to acquire the No. 1 position.
-Therefore, they always compare their religion with other religions and try to teach followers of other religions how they are better than theirs.
+4. Competition: There is a race going on amongst nearly all the religions of the world to acquire the No. 1 position.
+Therefore, they constantly compare their religion with other religions and try to teach followers of other religions how they are better than theirs.
 To do this, sometimes they use every possible way which is not allowed in any religion.
 They forget the basic principles of humanity and join the blind race.

 5. Money: Do you know that you can make millions easily if you enter the market of religion because it is very easy to fool the people.
 Nowadays, as money is God for everybody, some people are exploiting every possible way to do this.